Jamesits/docker-etherpad-lite/README.md

 $ docker run -d -e MYSQL_ROOT_PASSWORD=password --name ep_mysql mysql
 ```

+(If you want to use your own MySQL server, you only need to set the environment variables below.)

-Finally you can start an instance of Etherpad Lite:
+Then you can start an instance of Etherpad Lite:

 ```bash
 $ docker run -d --link=ep_mysql:mysql -p 9001:9001 jamesits/etherpad-lite